Let’s examine the art of effective communication, with a particular emphasis on why communication is important in so many aspects of our lives.

 What Does Good Communication Look Like?

 Communication, at its most basic, is the process of sending and receiving information between people.
-Delivery may be verbal or written, which happen through spoken words and text exchanges respectively.
-Another important form is visual, consisting of graphic cues such as body positioning, gestures and facial expressions.
+Delivery may be verbal or written, which happen through spoken words and text exchanges.
+Another important form is visual or non-verbal communication, consisting of graphic cues such as eye contact, body positioning, gestures and facial expressions.

 Regardless of what form it takes, effective communication is clearly participatory – not just one-sided.
 All the best examples we have of good communication (and good communicators) indicate a process of give-and-take.
 Here’s why communicating in this manner is so effective.

-Great communication involves both speaking and listening.
+Great communication involves both speaking and listening, or expressing and receiving.
 The goal is to develop a shared understanding of the information being disclosed.

 The parties also recognise that the roles of speaker and listener are fluid.
 Just as you speak and impart information, you should listen in turn for feedback as the recipient digests the information.
 The listener can provide visual and other indicators that they are following on.
 They can also check their understanding by asking questions.

-While the saying “think before you speak” feels cliché, preparation and thought are essential to good communication.
+While the saying “think before you speak” feels cliché, preparation and thought are essential to communicate effectively.
 An accomplished speaker thinks carefully about the content of their message and their objective, who the recipient is, and how best to communicate with the particular audience.
+They even adjust their body language to capture and retain the audience’s attention.

 Importance of Good Communication Skills